necst/necst-guide/source/content/roles.rst

 People and Roles: Who's Who
 ===========================

 A typical academic laboratory is populated by a variety of people.
-Within the lab everyone has a role.
+Within the lab, everyone has a role.
 Also, within Politecnico di Milano, everyone has a role.
 We hereby describe both the types of role.

 * :ref:`lab-roles`
 * :ref:`academic-roles`